LuckyHyena/DnD/tomb_of_annihilation/player_notes/activities_in_Port_Nyanzaru.md

 # Buying a Magic Item
 All magic items are rare and expensive.
 Even a small and purely decorative magic item is a precious handcrafted object.
-Most magic items were made in civilizations and cultures far from this place and time, and the knowledge needed to make new ones of the same form may be a carefully-guarded or entirely-lost secret.
+Most magic items were made in civilizations and cultures far from this place and time, and the knowledge needed to make new ones of the same form is likely a carefully-guarded or entirely-lost secret.
 Permanent magic items are almost never available for sale in Faerûn, but Port Nyanzaru has enough sheer traffic that a buyer keeping a close eye on the Grand Souk and the Jewel Market can occasionally find an offer.

 The [scrolls, potions, and common wondrous items](list_of_items_available_for_purchase_in_Port_Nyanzaru.md#wakanga-otamu) that Wakanga O'tamu has for sale can be purchased in the same way as a mundane item.

 The DM will randomly determine other magic items that can be found in the markets of Port Nyanzaru, along with their prices.
-To acquire such an item, make a **Charisma** check: it takes a number of downtime days equal to `1d20+[20 minus the Charisma check result]` in order to find, negotiate, and complete the purchase of such an item.
+To acquire such an item, make a **Charisma** check: it takes a number of downtime days equal to `1d20 + [20 minus the Charisma check result]` in order to find, negotiate, and complete the purchase of such an item.

 ### Putting down money for a Magic Item
 If a character can't afford a magic item right now, but has some coin to put down as a forward payment, they can usually ask a merchant to reserve the item for them until they can gather the final sum.
 When first making the request, and every three _tendays_ afterwards until they pay the sum, the character needs to make a forward payment equal to a percentage of the final total.